-Kialla recently acquired the exclusive Australian licence for the KAMUT® brand of khorasan wheat.
+Kialla recently acquired the exclusive Australian license for the KAMUT® brand of khorasan wheat.
 This trademark guarantees that crops grown using the KAMUT® khorasan seeds are always organic, GMO-free, and that this ancient grain has not been hybridised or changed by modern wheat breeding programs.
 KAMUT® khorasan also has higher levels of antioxidants, especially selenium.

-About In Conversion to Organic produce:
+About In-Conversion to Organic produce:

 For primary producers there are 3 stages to achieving organic status.